Leon-Parepko/Audio-Generation/README.md

 # Audio-Generation

-This is an audio generation pipeline of several neural networks.
+This is an audio generation neural network pipeline.